Chemistry > Admission Requirements

 - physical chemistry

-(4) In addition, the Faculty may admit applicants who, after a thorough assessment, are deemed to possess educational qualifications equivalent to those required in subsections (1)–(3).
+In addition, the Faculty may admit applicants who, after a thorough assessment, are deemed to possess educational qualifications equivalent to the requirements listed above.

 If you are in doubt about the new rules, or if you have questions about your possibilities for supplementing your study programme, you can contact a study and career guidance counsellor in SCIENCE Student Services.